 Sculpture by the Sea, Bondi 2018.
-Photo Charlotte Curd.
+Photo Charlotte Curd

-- How does the Education Kit contribute to your understanding and experience of the exhibition and artworks? - How is Sculpture by the Sea promoted?
+- Read the 'Behind the Scenes' information.
+Describe all the people that are involved in putting the exhibition together. - Collaboration is the action of working with someone to produce or create something.
+Staff at Sculpture by the Sea work hard to coordinate and put together such a large-scale exhibition.
+Discuss the importance of collaboration in completing an exhibition like Sculpture by the Sea.
+What are the advantages and disadvantages of working as a team?
+How do these factors impact the overall exhibition? - What is the function of an Exhibition Catalogue? - What resource encourages children to engage with the exhibition? - How does the Education Kit contribute to your understanding and experience of the exhibition and artworks? - How is Sculpture by the Sea promoted?
 Discuss the ways in which people might hear about Sculpture by the Sea?
 Which would be the most successful and why? - What type of audience does the exhibition attract?
 How might this audience differ from those who visit galleries and/or museums?
 Do audiences need art galleries to view artworks? - Write a review of this year's Sculpture by the Sea, Bondi exhibition.
 Compare and contrast your review with that of an art critic.
 How does the critic influence and inform the opinion of audiences in relation to both the exhibition and individual artworks?
 How have audience interpretations and responses to artworks caused debates in the art world?